ywiyogo/CarND1-P5-VehicleDetection/writeup.md

 #### 2. Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters.
+First, I tried the RGB color channel and the parameter values from the lecture.
+Tuning the orientation parameter does not return different detection result as I expected.
+A higher value of the orientation causes longer feature vector.
+Thus, tuning this parameter to higher value is irrelevant.
+The same situation happens also for the parameter `histbins`.

+However, after my experiments the color space HSV can better detect the white car.
+The extracted features contains  spatial feature, the color histogram, and three channel of the HOG features.
 I set the parameters as:

     self.orient = 8
     self.spatial = 32